 Information borrowed from Wikipedia by kind permission http://en.wikipedia.org/wiki/The_Cowsills

 Click here to see videos on the Cowsills

 Click here to read an article by James Gillis of the Newport Daily News from November 15, 2005

-In 2013 The Cowsills will be inducted into the Rhode Island Music Hall of Fame on April 28, 2013.
-A special concert will follow at the Met after the induction ceremony.
+In 2013 The Cowsills were inducted into the Rhode Island Music Hall of Fame on April 28, 2013.
+A special concert was followed at the Met after the induction ceremony.